T

 park

-A stunning botanical garden designed by French painter Jacques Majorelle and later owned by Yves Saint Laurent.
-Famous for its vibrant cobalt blue accents and diverse plant collection.
+A stunning botanical garden designed by French artist Jacques Majorelle and later restored by Yves Saint Laurent.
+It's famous for its vibrant cobalt blue accents and diverse collection of cacti and plants.

 • The Berber Museum within the garden is also worth a visit.